VolkHackVH/log-parser-bot/README.md

     "check_interval": 5
   }

-- Start linux/mac or `go run cmd/bot/main.go`
+- Start linux/mac or `go run cmd/bot/main.go`(
+If you have golang installed)